svo/organisation-template/README.md

 <sup>\[1\]</sup> managers involved in incident determined by products affected.

 <sup>\[2\]</sup> teams involved in incident determined by accountable role and system catalogue consultation.

+## Project Docker Images

+* This document and the decision register: `./bin/create-service`
+* The engineering sensible defaults radar: `./bin/build-engineering-sensible-defaults-radar`
+* The architecture sensible defaults radar: `./bin/build-architecture-sensible-defaults-radar`
+* The development environment alternative to `Vagrant` + `VirtualBox`: `./bin/create-development`
+* An image to build the project: `./bin/create-buildnode`

 ## Links